 What is content marketing?

-Content marketing is the production and promotion of valuable, free content to customers in exchange for their attention.
+production and promotion of valuable, free content to customers in exchange for their attention.

 Unlike traditional advertising which interrupts people to get noticed, content marketing is designed to attract prospects by giving them want they want.
 Using this technique, you earn permission to turn readers into customers.